frocharo/moshi-dataviz/final_project_i.md

 # Final Project I

 ## Outline
 How the public transportation can improve the welfare of the people?
 What if the people could have more time?
-But where will we get this additional hours?
+But where will we get these additional hours?

 Setup: In Mexico City I spend 2 hours per journey from my home to my university daily, so like 40 days per year missed in bus and subway.